Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Results

 We quantify the spin character of the FM using its singlet fraction, defined as

-The singlet fractions for FMs associated with resonances in the lowest spin channels of the three isotopologues are plotted as a function of $B$ in Fig. \ref{fig:zeeman_shifts}(b).
-As $B$ decreases from the pole, the FM's spin character evolves from that of the entrance channel toward that of the closed channel bound state.
-For all resonances considered here, the entrance channel is primarily triplet in character, as expected for the lowest energy hyperfine channel of alkali-alkali systems at high fields.
+The singlet fractions for FMs associated with resonances in the lowest spin channels of the three isotopologs are plotted as a function of $B$ in Fig. \ref{fig:zeeman_shifts}(b).
+As $B$ decreases from the pole, the FM's spin character evolves from that of the entrance channel toward that of the closed-channel bound state.
+For all resonances considered here, the entrance channel is primarily triplet in character, as expected for the lowest-energy hyperfine channel of alkali--alkali systems at high fields.
 In contrast, the closed channels are nearly pure singlet in $^6$Li$_2$ and $^7$Li$_2$, but triplet in $^6$Li$^7$Li.
 Thus, the homonuclear FMs exhibit a pronounced $B$ dependence in their spin character, whereas the heteronuclear FM remains predominantly triplet over the entire range considered.

-The differing spin character of the least-bound states arises naturally from reduced-mass variations across isotopologues that share essentially the same electronic potentials~\cite{Flambaum1999Phys.Rev.A,Gao2000Phys.Rev.A}.
+The differing spin character of the least-bound states arises naturally from reduced-mass variations across isotopologs that share essentially the same electronic potentials~\cite{Flambaum1999Phys.Rev.A,Gao2000Phys.Rev.A}.
 Table \ref{tab:lastbound} summarizes the binding energies and quantum numbers of the least-bound vibrational levels of both the $X^1\Sigma^+$ and $a^3\Sigma^+$ potentials.
 In particular, the least-bound levels are $v=38$ and $v=41$ of the singlet potential for $^{6}$Li$_2$ and $^{7}$Li$_2$, respectively, versus $v=10$ of the triplet potential for $^{6}$Li$^{7}$Li.